fmerg/pymerkle/README.md

 ## Validation

-Validation of a Merkle-proof presupposes

-- correct configuration of the client’s hashing machinery, so that the latter coincides with that of the server.
+Validation of a Merkle-proof presupposes correct configuration of the client’s hashing machinery, so that the latter coincides with that of the server.
 In the nomenclature of the present implementation, this amounts to knowledge of the tree’s hash algorithm, encoding type, raw-bytes mode and security mode, which are inscribed in the header of any proof.
 The client’s machinery is automatically configured from these parameters by just feeding the proof into any of the available validation mechanisms.
-- that the tree’s current root-hash is at any moment publicly known (or at least advertised between mutually trusted parties).

 Proof validation is agnostic of whether a Merkle-proof has been the result of an audit or a consistency proof request.